A Wild Bootstrap for Degenerate Kernel Tests: Asymptotics of wild bootstrapped -statistics

-On the other hand, if the $V$-statistic is not degenerate, which is usually true under the alternative, it converges to some non-zero constant.
-In this setting, Theorem \ref{th:mainTwo} guarantees that the bootstrapped $V$-statistic will converge to zero in probability.
-This property is necessary in testing, as it implies that the test thresholds computed using the bootstrapped $V$-statistics will also converge to zero, and so will the corresponding Type II error.
-The following theorem is due to Lemmas \ref{lem:degb1} and \ref{lem:degb2}. \begin{Theorem} Assume that the process $\{Z_t\}$ is $\tau$-dependent with a coefficient $\tau(r) = O(r^{-6-\epsilon})$.
-If the core $h$ is a Lipschitz continuous, symmetric and bounded function of $m$ arguments, then $n V_{b2}(h)$ converges in distribution to some non-zero random variable with finite variance, and $V_{b1}(h)$ converges to zero in probability. \end{Theorem} Although both $V_{b2}$ and $V_{b1}$ converge to zero, the rate and the type of convergence are not the same: $n V_{b2}$ converges in law to some random variable while the behaviour of $n V_{b1}$ is unspecified.
-As a consequence, tests that utilize $V_{b2}$ usually give lower Type II error then the ones that use $V_{b1}$.
-On the other hand, $V_{b1}$ seems to better approximate $V$-statistic distribution under the null hypothesis.
+On the other hand, if the $V$-statistic is not degenerate, which is usually true under the alternative, it converges to some non-zero constant. \begin{Theorem} Assume that the stationary process $Z_t$ is $\tau$-dependent with $\tau(r) = o(r^{-4})$.
+If the core $h$ is a Lipschitz continuous, and $h_0$ component is positive then $V_n$ converges in mean squared to $h_0$. \end{Theorem} In this setting, Theorem \ref{th:mainTwo} guarantees that the bootstrapped $V$-statistic will converge to zero in probability.
+This property is necessary in testing, as it implies that the test thresholds computed using the bootstrapped $V$-statistics will also converge to zero, and so will the corresponding Type II error. \begin{Theorem} Assume that the stationary process $\{Z_t\}$ is $\tau$-dependent with a coefficient $\tau(r) = o(r^{-4})$.
+If the core $h$ is a function of $m>1$ arguments then $B_1(h)$ and $o(n) B_2(h)$ converge to zero in mean squared. \end{Theorem} Although both $B_2$ and $B_1$ converge to zero, the rate does not seem to be that same.
+As a consequence, tests that utilize $B_2$ usually give lower Type II error then the ones that use $B_1$.
+On the other hand, $B_1$ seems to better approximate $V$-statistic distribution under the null hypothesis.
 This agrees with our experiments in Section \ref{sec:Experiments} as well as with those in \cite[Section 5]{leucht_dependent_2013}).
+These results a sufficient for adopting kernel tests developed for i.i.d. data to tests that work on random processes.
+In particular Theorem \ref{th:mainOne} justifies usage of bootstraped $V$-statistics for estimating quantiles of the null distribution, while Theorems \ref{th:mainThree}\ref{th:mainTwo} guarantee consistency.